NicoDupont/Resources/Python/readme.md

 ![](https://www.python.org/static/img/python-logo.png)
 ---

-For each resource, you have a .py file.
+For each resource, you have a .py or .md file.
 In the data folder, some datasets are available.

 **Date :**